canpolatt/canpolatt/README.md

 ## Hi👋, I'm Can Polat

 - 💻 I'm a Computer Engineering student with experience in developing both front-end and back-end systems.
-- 🍀 In case you're curious : https://canpolatt.github.io/
+- 🍀 In case you're curious: https://canpolatt.github.io/

 ## :mailbox: Contact Me: